ashishrana160796/Concise-Interview-Prep/Operating-Systems/README.md

 ```

 * Index & Relative Files : In index file a map with logical record will exist & this number will point to actual location of the relative file which is the actual one.
 * Directory is collection of nodes containing all information about all files.
 Tree structure being most efficient implementation.
+* make, delete a file & delete a directory :
+  * rm <file-name>, rm -r <dr-name>
+  * mkdir <dr-name>
+*  Acyclic-graph directories :
+  * backpointers, using daisy chain( one stem & other branches points to files ) organizations of directories.
+* General Graph Directory :
+  * Allow link to files only not sub-directories.
+  * Garbage Collection.
+* Mounting & Unmounting of files depending upon the mount point of file systems.
+* Network File Sharing system is a common distributed file sharing system.
+  * User IDs, Group IDs : permissions & access rights.
+  * Distributed Information Systems like DNS, LDAP( light-weight directory access ) is distributed directory system over IP, it modfied data for SPs like Active Directory.
+* Access List & groups:
+  * Three classes of access OGP(Owner, Group, Public) : Example : chmod 777 FileName
+  * Value for each group is specified by RWX.
+  * Remember __OGP__ & __RWX__ .

 ---
 #### References